Why Climb Cho-Oyu with Alpine Ascents?

 - Administrative staff: Our tight-knit staff is always available to answer questions and address concerns.
 It is not uncommon for family members to contact us during the climb for information.
 There is always someone available, on cell phone, during non-office hours to handle lost luggage, make arrangements if flights are missed or delayed, relay messages directly to the team, or mitigate any of the numerous situations that may arise before, during and after the climb.

 - Tibet entry: We are aware of the delicate visa process for entering the area.

 - Additional Services: We also offer an extra oxygen and Sherpa support package.

 Our reputation for leading climbs in the Himalayas is superb and includes summits of Cho-Oyu, Ama Dablam and Pumori.
 We've led more than a dozen successful guided climbs of Mt.
 Everest, with over 250 climbers reaching the summit of the world's highest peak.
 Some of our past Cho-Oyu climbs have 100% summit success.
 We encourage you to review our cybercasts from previous expeditions.

 Our Guiding Team

-Our guiding team is comprised of world-renowned guides and full-time professional climbers.
+Our guiding team is composed of world-renowned guides and full-time professional climbers.
 Many of these guides have historical climbing achievements synonymous with their names.
 They are part of Alpine Ascents because they understand and share our climbing principles.
 These individuals are dedicated to sharing their excellence with others.
-The role of an Alpine Ascents guide is to impart knowledge, use calculated judgement and assist individual climber development.
-Our guides are experienced educators who evaluate their strengths by monitoring climbers’ achievements.
-Thus we stress our acute ability to provide expedition members with personal attention, realizing the commitment to assist each climber in obtaining their goals.
+The role of an Alpine Ascents guide is to impart knowledge, use calculated judgment and assist with individual climber development.
+Our guides are experienced educators who evaluate their strengths by the achievements of their climbers.
+Ben Jones and Lakpa Rita Sherpa guided our 2013 team to the summit and they look to do the same in 2014.